Justice delayed is justice denied: In literature

 In Bleak House, Charles Dickens wrote about extraordinarily protracted proceedings in the Victorian English Court of Chancery.
 He used as illustrated "a synonym of delay" which yielded only disastrous consequences for the participants.
 The estate's court case goes on for 12 years, for reasons no one understands, and the entire estate is itself dissipated in the battle.
 As one writer notes:

 In the Victorian era, the Court of Chancery was a synonym of delay.
 In Bleak House Dickens invented a fictional legal case named Jarndyce and Jarndyce in order to caricature the legal system of England, and the iniquity of Chancery chiefly takes the form of procrastination: "Jarndyce and Jarndyce drones on.
 This scarecrow of a suit has, in course of time, become so complicated, that no man alive knows what it means" (BH1 16).
 As a consequence of this protraction, many characters involved in Jarndyce and Jarndyce are tortured by being held in painful anxiety" one goes insane and another's mind is consumed with "corroding care, suspense, distrust, and doubt" (BH 630)."

 In the preface to Bleak House, Dickens cites two Chancery cases as especial inspirations, one of which was a "friendly suit":

 Based on an 1853 letter of Dickens, the first of these cases has been identified as the dispute over the will of Charles Day, a boot blacking manufacturer who died in 1836.
 Proceedings were commenced in 1837 and not concluded until at least 1854.

-The case of Jennens v Jennens formed part of the inspiration for the Jarndyce and Jarndyce case at the centre of the plot of Bleak House by Charles Dickens. of Acton, Suffolk.